Follow our step-by-step guide on how to apply for our Bachelor's programmes.

 The UvA offers several programmes with limited places and an enrolment quota.
 Because they can only accommodate a fixed number of students, these programmes carry out a selection process to determine which students can be admitted.

-The application deadline for such programmes is 15 January.
+The application deadline for these programmes is 15 January.
 More information about the entry requirements and application process can be found on the programme webpages.

 Registration and selection

-You will need to apply for these programmes through Studielink, the central university registration system of the Netherlands.
+You will need to apply for these programmes through Studielink, the central registration system for Dutch universities.
 Application is open from 1 October until 15 January.

 If the number of students who apply for a programme exceeds the number of available places, a selection procedure will take place between 15 January and 15 April.

 Applicants participating in the selection procedure will be assigned a ranking number by Studielink on 15 April based on their results.
-Depending on your ranking number and the number of places available, you may or may not be offered a place.
+Depending on your ranking number and the number of places available, you may or may not be offered a place in the programme.

-If you are offered a place, you will have to accept this place via Studielink within two weeks.
-If you don’t accept the place within two weeks, your place will be automatically assigned to another student.
+If you are offered a place, you will have to confirm your participation in the programme via Studielink within two weeks.
+If you don’t confirm your participation within two weeks, your place will automatically be assigned to another student.

 If you are not offered a place immediately, there is still a chance that you will be offered a place later, if one or more selected students do not accept their place.
 These places will then become available for the next student in line.